DDP Shipping: What It Means, How It Works and Why It Matters

 Step 2: Rate quotes or auction.
 In the traditional model, you email freight forwarders and wait 3-5 days.
 On AiDeliv, you post the shipment and carriers bid in a reverse auction during a defined window.
 Each bid must be lower than the last.

 Step 3: Booking.
 You accept a carrier's offer.
-Under DDP, the carrier now owns every step until delivery.
+Under DDP, the operating party now owns every step until delivery.
 On AiDeliv, you retain full discretion: accept the winning bid, reject it, or start a new auction.
 Booking happens only when you accept.

 Step 4: Origin pickup and export.
 The carrier collects goods from your supplier's factory, handles export paperwork, and books the freight.

 Step 5: International transit.
-Air freight takes 5-12 days.
-Ocean freight takes 20-55 days depending on route and method.
+Air freight typically takes 5-12 days.
+Ocean freight typically takes 20-55 days depending on route and method.
+Transit windows are typical ranges for China-USA lanes, not guarantees.

 Step 6: Import customs and duty payment.
-The carrier files entry with customs authorities, pays duties and taxes based on the product's HS code and declared value, and clears the shipment for domestic delivery.
+The operating carrier or forwarder, through its customs broker and importer-of-record structure, files the entry and handles duties and taxes based on the product's HS code and declared value, and clears the shipment for domestic delivery.

 Step 7: Final delivery.
 The carrier arranges trucking to your warehouse, fulfillment center, or Amazon FC.
 You receive goods ready to sell.